jiwonyziyo/jiwonyziyo.github.io/content/post/Devices/InputDevices.md

 draf = true
 +++

-# Input Devices and Interaction Paradigms: The Leap Motion Controller
+# The Leap Motion Controller

-## Overview of the Leap Motion Controller

 The **Leap Motion Controller**, introduced in 2013, was a **gesture-based input device** that aimed to revolutionize how we interact with computers by allowing users to control on-screen elements using **hand and finger movements**.
 Unlike traditional input devices like the mouse or keyboard, Leap Motion provided a **touch-free, 3D interaction** experience.
 It was designed to track the movement of users’ hands in real-time, capturing detailed motions within an interaction space of about 8 cubic feet.

 ### Classification: Gesture-Based User Interface

-The Leap Motion falls under the category of **Gesture-Based User Interface (GBUI)**.
-This type of user interface allows users to interact with a computer through body movements—specifically, hand and finger gestures.
-GBUI is a part of **Natural User Interfaces (NUI)**, which focus on intuitive and natural interaction techniques.
+The Leap Motion falls under the category of **Gesture-Based User Interface**.
+This type of user interface allows users to interact with a computer through body movements.
+Specifically, hand and finger gestures.
+This is a part of **Natural User Interfaces**, which focus on intuitive and natural interaction techniques.

 ## Why the Leap Motion Failed to Succeed